cric96/oop16-age-quiz/README.md

 ## Synopsis

 **Age of quiz** is a videogame rpg-based.
-You advance in the story answers some question.
+You advance in the story answering some question.

 ## Motivation